 Our involvement in education, training and standard setting has grown with the knowledge and skills required of those working in biomedical science.

 Learn more about our first member, Richard Muir, and view some of his histological illustrations.

 Discover the history of the IBMS over the past 100 years with Letters of Consequence.

-The IBMS History Committee catalogues our historical artefacts, produces articles and displays on the history of the IBMS and the profession and maintains IBMS library.
+The IBMS History Committee catalogues our historical artefacts and produces articles and displays on the history of the IBMS and the profession as well as maintains the IBMS library.